mixerapi/mixerapi-dev/plugins/jwt-auth/README.md

 Configure::load('mixerapi_jwtauth');
 ```

-- `alg` is required and must be either HS256 or RS256.
+- `alg` is required and must be either HS256, HS512, RS256, or RS512.
-- `secret` is required when using HS256.
+- `secret` is required when using HMAC.
 The secret should not be committed to your version control system.
-- `keys` are required when using RS256.
+- `keys` are required when using RSA.
 The keys should not be committed to your version control system.

 Read the [example configuration file](mixerapi_jwtauth.php) for more detailed explanations.